pie-trab/win-lock-wallpapers/README.md

 # win-lock-wallpapers

-Simple script to get the lockscreen wallpapers
+Simple script to get the windows 10/11 lockscreen wallpapers